 But Joe Montana, like football, transcends seasons.
 His presence would reappear in bolder, more spectacular strokes with that catch in 1982.
 After that unbelievable Super Bowl, I went to the celebration downtown to pass out religious tracts.
 San Francisco hadn’t been rocked with such a force since April of 1906.
 That was the place to be on January 24, 1982.
 And in my own life, I too was rocked, with a divine force, after I had recently embraced a living faith in Christianity.

 But, that happiness in January of 1982 was just a deposit of things to come.
 He took San Francisco to the Super Bowl three more times.
-He catapulted the 49ers into the league with Green Bay, Miami and Pittsburgh.
+He catapulted the 49ers into the exclusive NFL club with teams like Green Bay, Miami and Pittsburgh, teams that had won multiple championships.
 Time after time after time, with seconds to go and touchdowns to make, Joe, with his cool expertise, would go in and do the job.

 Football, as you know, is a manly, messy, bloody sport.
 The sport that gives men license to beat the hell out of each other and gives us fans an outlet for adulation for our team and hatred for our opponents.
 With the language of longshoremen and the manners of adolescents, Joe Montana took these elements of the game and, effortlessly, made them beautiful.
 He is an artist of the utmost ability.
 After he retired, I pretty much quit watching the game.
 I caught a few Super Bowls with the kids and that was fun, but no comparison.